anovik/Avalonia.Samples/README.md

 # Avalonia.Samples

-Just a test repo for investigating Avalonia DataGrid and TreeDataGrid capabilities.
+A test repo for investigating Avalonia 11 DataGrid and TreeDataGrid capabilities.

-Loading data/speed with a lot of items, different types of columns, in-place editing/readonly and other features for each of these controls.
+Loading data/speed with a lot of items, different types of columns, in-place editing/readonly, themes and other features for each of these controls.